You’ve undoubtedly heard that paints never expire, but is this true for spray paints?

-Before using, always read the instructions and give the can a good shake, especially if it is an older can.
+Before using, always read the instructions and give the can a good shake, especially if it is older.

 Also, if the paint has thickened and isn’t flowing smoothly after being stored for a long time, consider soaking the can in warm water for a few minutes to help thin the liquid and allow it to mix easier.

-When storing the paint, make sure the lid is tightly fastened and kept dry and out of direct sunlight.
+When storing the paint, ensure the lid is tightly fastened, kept dry, and out of direct sunlight.

 Keep it at a comfortable temperature, neither too hot nor too cold.

 Temperatures between 5° C (41° F) to 30° C (86° F) are suitable for storage.

 Extreme temperature variations might have an impact on the product’s quality.